- Elon Jones

 In fact, if you scheduled a 4 point but NOT a wind mitigation, it’s worth asking your insurance agent if you should get a new wind mitigation inspection.
 Getting them done at once saves you both time and money.

-If you've recently updated your windows and doors, then having the new impact ratings available for me may significantly improve your wind mitigation and your rates.
+If you've recently updated your windows and doors, then having the new impact ratings may significantly improve your wind mitigation and your rates.
+But only if you’ve replaced all the windows and doors with higher impact ratings than you had before.

 Now You’re Ready for a 4 Point Home Inspection